sealedsins/torei/content/stories/special-gift.md

 author.name: Sealed Sins
 author.link: https://twitter.com/sealedsins
 tags: ['story']
-description: As the first light of dawn began to filter through the window of her small room, Maria stirred from her sleep.
-She had grown accustomed to waking up before the sun rose, a regime she had followed for years.
-It was a typical day for her, but she couldn't shake the feeling that something was different.
+description: Experience the euphoria of submission and sensory deprivation as Maria is pushed to her limits in the caring hands of her Mistress, exploring the boundaries of pleasure and power in a world where servitude is the norm.
 ---

 As the first light of dawn began to filter through the window of her small room, Maria stirred from her sleep.
 She had grown accustomed to waking up before the sun rose, a regime she had followed for years.
 It was a typical day for her, but she couldn't shake the feeling that something was different.